chinnuu05/notowidgets/README.md

 # Notofox Emeddable Widgets project

-## This project has a bootloader script and build scripts for each of the widgets for Notofox
+## This project has a bootloader script and build scripts for each Notofox widget

 ### Build the feedback widget with:
 ```npm run build:feedback```